RubixML/ML/README.md

 ```

 ### Evaluating Model Performance
 Making predictions is not very useful unless the estimator can correctly generalize what it has learned during training to the real world.
 [Cross Validation](#cross-validation) is a process by which we can test the model for its generalization ability.
 For the purposes of this introduction, we will use a simple form of cross validation called *Hold Out*.
-The [Hold Out](#hold-out) validator will take care of randomizing and splitting the dataset into training and testing sets for us, such that a portion of the data is *held out* to be used to test (or *validate*) the model.
+The [Hold Out](#hold-out) validator will take care of splitting the dataset into training and testing sets automatically, such that a portion of the data is *held out* to be used for testing (or *validating*) the model.
 The reason we do not use *all* of the data for training is because we want to test the Estimator on samples that it has never seen before.

 The Hold Out validator requires you to set the ratio of testing to training samples as a constructor parameter.
 In this case, let's choose to use a factor of 0.2 (20%) of the dataset for testing leaving the rest (80%) for training.
 Typically, 0.2 is a good default choice however your mileage may vary.
 The important thing to note here is the trade off between more data for training and more data to produce precise testing results.
 Once you get the hang of Hold Out, the next step is to consider more advanced cross validation techniques such as [K Fold](#k-fold), [Leave P Out](#leave-p-out), and [Monte Carlo](#monte-carlo) simulations.